-At 31.12.12, 38.8% of Group financial payables will accrue within one year (2011: 27.9%), based on the balances of the original plans.
-These values are different in 2011 from those in the financial statement balances since, by virtue of the informal agreements with credit institutions, there is no risk of early repayment.
+At 31 December 2013, 55.7% of Group financial payables will accrue within one year (2012: 38.8%), based on the balances of the original plans.
+These values were different in 2013 from those shown in the financial statement balances, as, due to informal agreements with banks, no risk of early repayment is not believed to exist.

-Considering the current net financial position and the structure of working capital, the risk that the Group will be unable to honour its financial liabilities is decidedly very remote.
+Considering the current net financial position and the structure of working capital, the risk that the Group will be unable to honour its financial liabilities is limited.
 The Company systematically controls liquidity risk by analysing a specific reporting system and the economic environment; the uncertainties that are a periodic feature of the financial markets require a particular focus on liquidity risk management.
 With this in mind, initiatives have been taken to generate financial resources with business operations and to maintain an adequate level of available liquidity, to ensure a normal level of operations and to respond to the strategic decisions of the next few years.
 The Group therefore plans to respond to the requirements of payables falling due and planned investments via flows from business operations, available cash and, as necessary, via bank loans and other forms of funding.

-(€000) Less 12 months 1 to 2 yeears 3 to 5 years > 5 years Total Interest-bearing loans and borrowings 6,542 5,539 4,733 55 16,869 Trade payables and other liabilities 22,471 0 0 0 22,471 Fianancial derivatives 115 115 114 0 344 Total as of December 31, 2012 29,128 5,654 4,847 55 39,684
+€ '000 Less 12 months 1 to 2 yeears 3 to 5 years > 5 years Total Interest-bearing loans and borrowings 7,950 2,494 210 25 10,679 Trade payables and other liabilities 21,790 0 0 0 21,790 Other financial liabilities 0 118 0 0 118 Fianancial derivatives 105 54 0 0 159 Total as of December 31, 2013 29,845 2,666 210 25 32,746